UpCloudLtd/upcloud-csi/deploy/kubernetes/README.md

 UpCloud CSI driver deployment is bundled with [sidecar containers](#sidecars) and optional [snapshot validation webhook](#deploy-snapshot-validation-webhook) service.
 Version specific deployment manifests `upcloud-csi-crd.yaml` and `upcloud-csi-setup.yaml` can be found under [release assets](https://github.com/UpCloudLtd/upcloud-csi/releases/latest/).

+UpCloud's Managed Kubernetes service (UKS) includes a pre-installed CSI driver, and it does not need to be installed separately.

 ## Deployment

 ### Requirements